Don't worry. No one is trying to bring back the cap. Whether we wear it or not, however, the cap is a universal symbol of nursing and always will be.

 Other brain patches were made of wads of tissue, gauze, Telfa pads, or multiple bobby pins, and some nurses used long hat pins or safety pins instead of bobby pins to fasten the brain patch to the cap.
 Another secret was that as caps became smaller and no longer contained the hair, some nurses wore an invisible hair net to "keep those unruly hairs from getting into trouble."

 A 1950s student tries to keep her cap in place.

-As early as 1898, nurses began to worry that wearing a cap would contribute to baldness:
+8, nurses began to worry that wearing a cap would contribute to baldness: